Itz-fork/Fake-agent/README.md

 # Features
 - Easy to use
 - Works offline
-- No need of external packages
+- No need of 3rd party packages

 # Install